FM171/HTB-write-ups/docs/Sniper.md

 # Executive Summary – Sniper
+A vulnerability was discovered in the web application that allows the server to reveal and access files it should keep private.
+During testing, this weakness allowed the application to retrieve files from external sources, which in turn exposed sensitive information such as user credentials.
+These credentials were then used to access a local account on the server.
+Because the exposed credentials could potentially be reused across other systems, this creates a credible risk for an attacker to move laterally within the network and gain access to additional systems or sensitive data.

 # Remote File Inclusision

 ## Description
-A vulnerability was discovered in the web application that allows an attacker to cause the server to reveal files it should keep private and downloadfiles it should not .
-During testing, the server was able to execute command to downlaod a remote file which lead to attacker accessing web server terminal.
-THis then lead to exposure oe server informaion such as user credentials — which were then successfully used to access a local account.
-Because exposed credentials can be reused across systems, this creates a credible path for an attacker to move laterally inside the network and access additional systems or data.
+To do

 ## Impact
 High.
 The vulnerability allowed disclosure of confidential information (including cleartext credentials and user identifiers) via file inclusion.
 Those credentials were validated against a host account, enabling account takeover of a local user.
 With valid credentials and file‑disclosure capability, an attacker could perform lateral movement, access sensitive data, and — in worst‑case scenarios — achieve remote command execution on other systems.
 This has direct consequences for confidentiality, integrity, and availability of the affected environment.

 ## Likelihood:
-The filename-construction pattern (user_input + suffix → blog-es.php) is a well-known indicator that testers and attackers will probe for Local File Inclusion (LFI).
+The filename-construction pattern (user_input + extensions → blog-es.php) is a well-known indicator that testers and attackers will probe for Local File Inclusion (LFI).
 Because the application builds filenames from user-controlled input, the probability that an attacker can manipulate this to read arbitrary local files is high unless the input is strictly validated or mapped to a whitelist.

 ## Evidence: